 DOMINGOS AND PAVANE (above) was taken shortly after sunrise, early May 2016.
-Dominogos’s cap – with the emblem of the South African rugby team – was the first thing I noticed.
+Notice Dominogos’s cap with the emblem of the South African rugby team.
+“Oud-Springbok by die see…”

 ‘Did a tourist give it to him?
 A South African guy who came fishing one December?
-Or did he buy it at one of the many second hand clothing stalls in the village market?’, I thought to myself, smiling at the possibility of a staunch rugby supporter in this small fishing village on the shores of the Bazaruto Archipelago, where there is not a single rugby field in sight for miles.
+Or did he buy it at one of the many second hand clothing stalls in the village market?’

-At this early stage of the project not many of the local fisherman I asked for permission to take their picture really felt comfortable or agreed, so when Domingos smiled and nodded, he – unbeknownst to him – catapulted the project into motion, allowing others to follow suit.
+At this early stage of the project not many of the local fisherman I asked for permission to take their picture really felt comfortable or agreed, so when Domingos smiled and nodded, he catapulted the project into motion, allowing others to follow suit.

-One afternoon – in that very same week in May – this boy in is orange T-shirt and denim jacket (above) actually asked me to take his portrait.
+One afternoon, in that very same week in May, this boy in is orange T-shirt and denim jacket actually asked me to take his portrait.
 After printing this picture and giving it to the boy a few days after, I learned that it was the very first printed photograph he ever received of himself.
 I then started doing the same with each of the portraits I took, whether I planned to include them in the final selection to exhibit or not.

-I am often asked if the picture below – FISH IN HIS POCKET – was staged.
-More often than not, people don’t believe me when I say ‘no’.
+I am often asked if the final picture, FISH IN HIS POCKET (below), was staged.
+It wasn’t.
+People seldom believe me.
 Why he wore his suit to go fishing, I’m afraid I won’t ever know, but I can speculate: It might be one of the few pieces of clothing he owns?
 Maybe he came straight from a funeral or a function?
 I personally think a more likely explanation could be that he simply needed pockets to put each small fish he earned by helping to pull in the catch of the day.

-Most of these images are still available unframed and sell at 150 US$ each.
+Most of these images are still available unframed and sell at 300 US$ each.
 I sign and ship the print to you wherever you are in the world.
-Please consider purchasing some as the 60% I donate to the pre-school project here in Vilankulo, is so tally worth it and every penny goes much, much further than you’d think.